 The leaves on trees tumble and fall,

-While the wind blows across tall grass.
+The wind blows across tall grass.

-Life is short, it matters at all?
+Life is short, does it matter at all?

 We are born to live ’til we pass.

-Passage of time is incremental,
+Passage of time is incremental.

-Step by step, we grow and we age.
+Step by step, we grow and age.

 Every day we turn a new page.